 1/ Christian Kuhna // Wikimedia

 Many people find their careers through a serendipitous mix of personal interest, opportunity, and chance, but some take a more strategic approach—deliberately seeking out education and training in those job sectors expected to grow.
-That sort of planning can pay off: while the Bureau of Labor Statistics reports that 11.5 million jobs will be created in the U.S. between 2016 and 2026, many of these new positions will be in very specialized fields with rigorous qualifications.
+That sort of planning can pay off: While the Bureau of Labor Statistics reports that 11.5 million jobs will be created in the U.S. between 2016 and 2026, many of these new positions will be in extremely specialized fields with rigorous qualifications.

 2/ Christopher Hubenthal // Wikimedia

 Sonography is best known for imaging during pregnancy, but they’re also used for a range of diagnoses.
 Diagnostic medical sonographers operate this essential equipment so that doctors can make informed decisions as they evaluate medical conditions.
 The job requires a professional certification.

 Respiratory therapists are clinicians who care for people with pulmonary disease in both emergency situations and ongoing assistance for the chronically ill.
 A college degree and a passing score on a national board-certifying examination are required for this position.